TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 .. include:: /Images/AutomaticScreenshots/FillNewContentElement.rst.txt

 The new content element appears in the appropriate column.
 Repeat this process and enter some further content in the column "Jumbotron".
+The page module should now look like this:

-.. include:: /Images/AutomaticScreenshots/FilledColumns.rst.txt
+.. include:: /Images/AutomaticScreenshots/ContentMappingPreviewPage.rst.txt

 .. _cm-Preview-page: